A Simple Software/Hardware Scanner For Windows Machines

 If you want to compile the code you need to tell Visual C to use wsock32.lib and mysqlclient.lib in addition to the other libraries, you also need the MySQL includes and the aforementioned libraries.
 You can found the lib in the MySQL distribution and the includes in the source distribution.

-Scanning The Registry The registry isn't exactly the perfect place where to store informations, it's bloathed, huge, complicated and doesn't work very well.
+The registry isn't exactly the perfect place where to store informations, it's bloathed, huge, complicated and doesn't work very well.
 But this can be said about the entire Windows environment so...

 Anyway, the core functions to read the registry are a couples of Windows API: RegOpenKey, RegEnumValue, RegEnumKeys and RegQueryInfoKey.
 Those are used to access a key, get the subkeys, get the values and get the informations related to a single key.